FreshKernel/kraft-sync/README.md

 ![Screenshot](https://github.com/ellet0/kraft-sync/assets/73608287/fc645eee-62a7-4f43-89ef-98677524446e)

 The script might introduce **Breaking Changes** as it's still in the early stages.
-We will provide migration instructions if there is any breaking change in each release
+We will provide migration instructions if there is any breaking change in each release.
+Some features might not be available yet, or unstable.

 **Kraft Sync is not affiliated with [Mojang AB](https://mojang.com/), [Microsoft Corporation](https://www.microsoft.com/), or any of their